Alex-Pqn/HotTakes-ocr_dw/README.md

 ### Start

-You can start the back express part with `npm run start` in backend folder.
+You can then start it with `npm run start`.
 The server should run on localhost with default port `3000`.
 If the server runs on another port for any reason, this is printed to the console when the server starts (ex: Listening on port 3000)

 ### The front-end app can be installed [here](https://github.com/OpenClassrooms-Student-Center/Web-Developer-P6)